SherG/cool-iron/blog/ai-content-developments.md

 Nevertheless, prominent SEO pros reacted to ChatGPT with gloomy warnings on the future of the profession.

 SEO experts amplified the mania by writing articles cataloging everything ChatGPT could do.
-For example, it could sort and categorize keywords and generate sitemaps, robots.txt files, and schema markup.
-Yes, but who does that by hand anymore anyway?
+For example, it could sort and categorize keywords by search intent.
+It could generate sitemaps, robots.txt files, and schema markup.
+Yes, but who does these things by hand anymore anyway?

 Case in point: For years we've had tools that could not only generate schema but insert the code in exactly the right place with zero errors.
 And every marketing professional already has a keyword research tool like Semrush (founded <em>15 years ago</em>) or Ahrefs (founded in 2011).